 Module Overview

-The focus of this module is the integrated management and rehabilitation of the football athlete.
-The module will use clinical reasoning and excellence in clinical skills as the framework for exploring issues associated with the management and rehabilitation of illness/injury within football.
+This module focuses on the integrated management and rehabilitation of the elite athlete.
+The module will use clinical reasoning and excellence in clinical skills to explore issues associated with managing and rehabilitating illness/injury within football and sport.

 Delivery